scottmk/ti4-reference/snippets/techs/absol/green/bio-stims.md

 Requirements: :ti4-tech-biotic:

-You may exhaust this card at the end of your turn to ready 1 of your planets or 1 of your other technologies.
+You may exhaust this card at the end of your turn to ready 1 of your other technologies.